argo-1/Lagetisch-OpenXR/README.md

 - Prepare a [HoloLens 2 device](https://docs.microsoft.com/windows/mixed-reality/openxr#getting-started-with-openxr-for-hololens-2)
 or [Windows Mixed Reality device](https://docs.microsoft.com/windows/mixed-reality/openxr#getting-started-with-openxr-for-windows-mixed-reality-headsets).

-- Clone the samples repo: `git clone https://github.com/microsoft/OpenXR-MixedReality.git`

-- Open the `BasicXrApp.sln` or `Samples.sln` file in Visual Studio.
-F5 to build and run the sample.
+- These OpenXR programs use C++17 and D3D11.
+The same source code works across UWP applications running on HoloLens 2 and Win32 applications running on Windows Desktop with Windows Mixed Reality immersive headsets.

-You typically choose ARM64 platform when running on HoloLens 2 devices, or choose x64 platform when running on a Windows Desktop PC with the HoloLens 2 Emulator or a Windows Mixed Reality immersive headset (or simulator).
+- You typically choose ARM64 platform when running on HoloLens 2 devices, or choose x64 platform when running on a Windows Desktop PC with the HoloLens 2 Emulator or a Windows Mixed Reality immersive headset (or simulator).

 # OpenXR preview extensions